The human drives the vision, AI structures it into a PRD and surfaces what you haven't thought of yet.

 - Bump libraries & dependencies

-The In-House QC App Agent leverages the Knowledge Hub for full traceability, generating test cases, scenarios, edge cases and QA reports traceable to specs, code and requirements.
+The In-House QC App Agent leverages the Knowledge Hub for full traceability, generating test cases, scenarios and QA reports directly traceable to specs, code and requirements.

 - Leverage knowledge for context-aware test case generation